dagger/dagger/docs/current/labs/project-zenith.md

 ```

 Next, run `dagger mod sync`. **You will need to run this command after every
-change to your module's interface.**
+change to your module's interface** (e.g. when you add/remove functions or
+change their parameters and return types).

 :::note
 Module functions are flexible in what parameters they can take.
-You can include an optional `context.Context`, and an optional `error` result.
-These are all valid variations of the above:
+You can include
+an optional `context.Context`, and an optional `error` result.
+These are all
+valid variations of the above:

 ```go
 func (m *Potato) HelloWorld() string